siemeris/siemeris/README.md

 <p>My name is Isabel, I'm a proactive full-stack developer :woman_technologist: My goal is to create software that will make life easier for all :earth_americas: </p>

+- 🔭 I’m currently working on projects with Javascript, ReactJs, Python and Flask.
+- 🌱 I’m currently learning Java.
+(I know, it's not an easy task 😅)
+- 👯 I’m looking to collaborate on any full-stack software development project and further develop my skills and knowledge.
+- 🤔 I’m looking for help with DevOps.
+- 💬 Ask me about computational logic.

 <!--
 **siemeris/siemeris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.